 This procedure is to help prolong tyre life and reduce the chances of your tyres forming any defects in storage.
 Once removed, store your tyres horizontally on top of each other if they are still attached to the wheel, otherwise, keep off the ground in a cool, dry, clean and ideally dark environment, away from any heating or hot water supplies.

-For more information on winter tyres, read our handy guide here.
+For more information on keeping your tyres safe in winter, read our handy guide here.